Judy Lewis: Personal life, death, and subsequent revelations

+According to on-location reports, Gable and Young had been flirting quite heavily, but did not act on this in public or on set.
+According to Young herself, "she fell in love a bit with her co-stars."
+Their only sexual intimacy was on an overnight train ride back from their on-location shooting, when Gable visited Young in her sleeping compartment.
+At the time, Gable was married, and Young had ended an affair with Spencer Tracy.

-The family remained silent about Young's claim until Young and Lewis were both deceased.
+The family remained silent about the conversation until Young and Lewis were both deceased.
 According to Edward Funk, before learning of the concept of date rape, Young had believed it was a woman's job to fend off men's amorous advances.
 Thus, she had perceived her inability to thwart Gable's attack as a moral failing on her part.